ExtendRealityLtd/VRTK/README.md

   controller.
 The scene also demonstrates simple highlighting of objects when the controller touches them.
 The interaction events are also displayed in the console window.
+  * 006_ControllerInteract_UsingADoor: a scene with a door interactable object that is set to `usable` and when the door is used by pressing the controller `Trigger` button, the door swings open (or closes if it's already open)

 ## Contributing